Over the last 14 years of our SEO journey, we made a TON of mistakes. Some of them are so fatal that we lost 50% of our blogs’ traffic overnight.

 After all, search engines like Google want to show “unique and highly informative content” to the users.
 So if you’re practicing duplicate content on your site, it won’t help you with search traffic.

-Use unique headlines while publishing your blog posts, make sure to do a quick search on Google for the headlines you’re going to use.
-Use those headlines which are not available already.
-If you want a simple solution, you can also use free tools like Portent to come up with dozens of unique headline ideas for your posts.
+- Use unique headlines while publishing your blog posts, make sure to do a quick search on Google for the headlines you’re going to use.
+Use those headlines that are not available already.
+If you want a simple solution, you can also use free tools like Portent or ChatGPT to come up with dozens of unique headline ideas for your posts.

-Broken links whether they are internal or external links are harmful for your site’s SEO.
+Broken links, whether they are internal or external links, are harmful to your website’s SEO.

 There are 3 BIG issues with broken links (both internal and external broken links)